 This permit is issued for a fixed term of 5 years.
 The permittee's right to operate this source terminates with the expiration of this permit unless a timely and complete renewal application is submitted at least 12 months prior to the date of permit expiration.
 Upon receipt of a complete and timely application for renewal, this source may continue to operate subject to final action by the Office of Air Resources on the renewal application.
-In such an event, the permit shield in Condition II.Y of this permit shall extend beyond the original permit term until renewal.
+In such an event, the permit shield in Condition II.AA of this permit shall extend beyond the original permit term until renewal.
 This protection shall cease to apply if, subsequent to a completeness determination, the applicant fails to submit by the deadline specified in writing by the Office of Air Resources any additional information identified as being needed to process the application.
-The application for renewal shall include the current permit term, and any applicable requirements that were promulgated and not incorporated into the permit during the permit term.
-[29.6.8(a),29.4.2(c), 29.4.6]
+The application for renewal shall include the current permit number, description of permit revisions and off-permit changes that occurred during the permit term, and any applicable requirements that were promulgated and not incorporated into the permit during the permit term.
+[29.6.8(a), 29.4.2(c), 29.4.6]